 Students in grammar school (K-4) do not take computer classes.
 Instead, we emphasize penmanship, reading, and writing skills.
 In the 7th grade, students take keyboarding and word processing in with a mobile lab that features high quality student laptops.
-In 9th grade, after appropriate instruction, they are required to submit all major papers in MLA format.
+After appropriate instruction in the School of Rhetoric, they are required to submit all major papers in MLA format.

 What about laboratory sciences?

-New Covenant maintains a state-of-the-art laboratory and currently offers lab sciences in biology, chemistry and physics, as well as advanced biology.
+New Covenant maintains two science laboratory offers lab sciences in physics, chemistry, biology and environmental science.
 We also offer mathematics through calculus.

 Do you offer Advanced Placement courses?